-Rafael Mestre, Mohammed Belal, Alexandra Anikina, Dianna Smith, Matt Ryan - University of Southampton Ceri Davies - National Centre for Social Research Project Partner Organisations: University of Southampton, National Oceanography Centre, National Centre for Social Research
+Rafael Mestre, Mohammad Belal, Alexandra Anikina, Dianna Smith, Matt Ryan - University of Southampton Ceri Davies - National Centre for Social Research Project Partner Organisations:

+National Oceanography Centre, National Centre for Social Research

 Converting historical knowledge into sustainable ocean management Atlantic herring are a fundamentally important component of the marine ecosystem in the northeast Atlantic which collapsed in the mid-20th century.
 The FiSHistory project will bring together historians and marine scientists to convert historical observations of fishers, past and present, into knowledge that will inform marine ecosystem management.
 Ecologically important herring spawning areas will be identified using historical sources, mostly from the 17th to the early 20th centuries, including the writings of early modern naturalists and travellers, newspaper archives, government inquiries and the memory of living fishers.
 The learnings will also improve our understanding of the long-term variations in spawning activity in response to changing climates.
+A Herring . in buttowales , Ireland and the Sile of man Called ysgaden . r. mgadan.
+In Northwales Pennog & Penwag.
+October 5.
+1745.
+There were of Horrings taken in Aberyturythe, in Forty fever Boats Two Thoughond one Hund. & fixing mace in one night Each mars is Five Mundred Project Lead and Co-Leads: Alec Moore, Jan Hiddink, Shaun Evans, Lee Raye - Bangor University Project Partner Organisations:

-Alec Moore, Jan Hiddink, Shaun Evans and Lee Raye -Bangor University Project Partner Organisations: Natural Resources Wales, Isle of Man Government Department of Fisheries and Agriculture
+Natural Resources Wales, Isle of Man Government Department of Fisheries and Agriculture

-CHAILD: Children's Agency In the age of AI The CHAILD project aims to address the critical issue of fostering children's digital autonomy when their childhood is increasingly intertwined with Artificial Intelligence (AI) systems, such as connected toys, apps, voice assistants, and online learning platforms.
+Cyfoeth Naturiol Cymru Natural Resources Wales CHAILD: Children's Agency In the age of AI The CHAILD project aims to address the critical issue of fostering children's digital autonomy when their childhood is increasingly intertwined with Artificial Intelligence (AI) systems, such as connected toys, apps, voice assistants, and online learning platforms.
 While AI offers great opportunities, it also poses significant risks to children's autonomy and agency.
 CHAILD will bring together a world-leading team of computer scientists, learning scientists, social scientists, philosophers, and public policy partners to define what agency means for children in the digital age.
 It will develop new AI systems that empower children with controls and co-produce actionable design and policy guidelines with key stakeholders in this space.

-Nigel Shadbolt, Jun Zhao - University of Oxford Carina Prunkl - University of Oxford Manolis Mavrikis, Wayne Holmes - UCL

-Project Partner Organisation:

-Baroness Beeban Kidron
+Nigel Shadbolt, Jun Zhao, Carina Prunkl - University of Oxford Manolis Mavrikis, Wayne Holmes - University College London Project Partner Organisation: Baroness Beeban Kidron

 Feeling the untouchable: Haptic touch experiences for naturalistic learning As we confront the global sustainability challenges of our time, schools need to address the issue of disassociation with the natural world that is part of modern culture.
 This project will co-design new and inclusive touch-based teaching methods that include digital haptic experiences to engage students in personally relevant, immersive and multimodal explorations of the natural world.
 These will help children in constructing conceptual models, while creating cognitive and affective connections between science curriculums and issues of societal relevance.
-Improving teaching methods through touch could lead to meaningful integration of technology into nature-based curricula, increasing the complexity in children's observations and understandings of the natural world, and ultimately, actions to support the planet.
+Improving teaching methods through touch could lead to meaningful integration of technology into naturebased curricula, increasing the complexity in children's observations and understandings of the natural world, and ultimately, actions to support the planet.

 Advaith Siddharthan, Lisa Bowers, Nirwan Sharma, Stefan Ruegers - The Open University.
-Poppy Lakeman Frase - Imperial College London Andrew Manches, Laura Colucci-Gray - University of Edinburgh Project Partner Organisations: Learning for Sustainability SCOTLAND, Sight Scotland
+Poppy Lakeman Frase - Imperial College London Andrew Manches, Laura Colucci-Gray - University of Edinburgh Project Partner Organisations:

+Learning for Sustainability SCOTLAND, Sight Scotland